ml-retrospectives/ml-retrospectives.github.io/.github/ISSUE_TEMPLATE/submit-retrospective.md

 ---

 ~~ Delete this when done:
+** We recommend you write your retrospective in our custom editor, for a better writing experience: https://bouthilx.github.io/retrospectives/submission/ **"
-- You can test this markdown preview in the "Preview" pane or in our custom editor : https://bouthilx.github.io/retrospectives/submission/
+- You can test this markdown preview in the "Preview" pane
 - If you want your retrospective to be considered for our NeurIPS Workshop, select the label "NeurIPS Workshop".
 ~~